SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 [`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) defines import directories from where content can be imported.

-Import defintions are defined using a `JSON` format which provides the structural means and is considered easily extendable by end-users.
+Import definitions are defined using a `JSON` format which provides the structural means and is considered easily extendable by end-users.

 The import files are sorted and therefore sequentially processed based on the file name.
-In case where content relies on other content an approriate naming convention should be followed to ensure required definitions are imported in the expected order.
+In case where content relies on other content an appropriate naming convention should be followed to ensure required definitions are imported in the expected order.

 ### Default definitions